nmattei/cmps3140/index.md

 **Instructor:** Dr. Nicholas Mattei
 *   Email: <nsmattei@tulane.edu>
 *   Office: Stanley Thomas 402B
 *   Office Hours: T and R 1500 - 1600 and by appointment.
+Online only!!

 **Teaching Assistant:** Arie Glazier
 *   Email: <aglazier@tulane.edu>
 *   Office: Stanley Thomas 309
 *   Office Hours: M and W 1000 - 1100 -- see updates from the [Social Isolation Syllabus](https://nmattei.github.io/cmps3140/isolation) for updated policies.
+Arie is available on demand the rest of the course, email to setup: <aglazier@tulane.edu>.

 If you need help please check the [discussion board on Canvas!](https://tulane.instructure.com/courses/2206549/discussion_topics).
 We check it regularly to answer common questions on projects and homeworks.
 The solution to your question might already be there!